Offline Materials Optimization with CliqueFlowmer: Introduction

 Having realized the importance of this problem, AI researchers have been increasingly turning their attention to AI-driven CMD.
 Most commonly, the introduced methods have been utilizing the celebrated \emph{diffusion} and \emph{flow} models that had become very successful in the domain of image generation \citep{ho2020denoising, lipman2022flow, miller2024flowmm, inizangenerative}.
 While effective at harnessing the distribution of viable materials presented to them in the dataset, likelihood-based generative models do not actively explore the relation between the materials and their properties.
 This is a major impediment in settings where CMD is expected to optimize materials with respect to a specified metric \citep{yang2024generative, havens2025adjoint}.
 In the meantime, a new paradigm, known as \emph{offline model-based optimization} (MBO) has made steps towards techniques that optimize \emph{scientific designs} by bootstrapping models trained entirely on offline data \citep{kumar2021data, trabucco2022design, kuba2024cliqueformer}.
 Nevertheless, MBO methods have been mainly deployed in standard benchmark tasks, free, for example, of the challenging intricacies of CMD in which data is inherently of the hybrid discrete-continuous nature, irregular shape, and subject to physical constraints.

-To address the need for AI-driven CMD and the limitations of generative approaches, in this work, we introduce \emph{CliqueFlowmer}---a model that renders materials data tractable by MBO and enables optimizing material structures.
-The core of the model is an auto-encoder that converts the multi-modal, irregular materials data into structured, finite-dimensional vectors that can be optimized with \emph{clique-based} MBO \citep{kuba2024cliqueformer}, and mapped back into the material form.
-These abilities are attained by a carefully engineered neural network architecture that utilizes transformers and combines them with generative learning techniques such as next-token prediction and flow matching, and MBO techniques such as clique decomposition \citep{grudzien2024functional}.
-Empirically, utilizing data from Materials Project \citep{jain2013commentary} as well as M3GNet \citep{chen2022universal} and MEGNet \citep{chen2022universal} as oracles for the studied properties, we show that materials optimized by CliqueFlowmer vastly outperform those sampled by generative baselines.
-Additionally, we hope that this work will attract attention to the field of MBO and will open up possibilities for more effective CMD methods.
+To address the need for AI-driven CMD and the limitations of generative approaches, we introduce \emph{CliqueFlowmer}---a model that renders materials data tractable by MBO and enables direct optimization of material structures.
+At its core is an auto-encoder that transforms multi-modal, irregular materials data into structured, finite-dimensional vectors that can be optimized with \emph{clique-based} MBO \citep{kuba2024cliqueformer} and decoded back into material form.
+These capabilities are enabled by a carefully designed neural architecture that uses transformers and combines generative learning techniques, such as next-token prediction and flow matching, with MBO machinery such as clique decomposition \citep{grudzien2024functional}.
+Empirically, using data from Materials Project \citep{jain2013commentary} together with M3GNet \citep{chen2022universal} and MEGNet \citep{chen2022universal} as property oracles, we show that materials optimized by CliqueFlowmer vastly outperform those sampled by generative baselines.
+While our experiments focus on offline materials optimization, the pretrained encoder and decoder also provide a practical continuous representation space for materials.
+To support broader downstream use, we release open weights, including a checkpoint trained on Alexandria \citep[a large corpus of materials data]{schmidt2024improving}, and an \href{https://colab.research.google.com/drive/1usUg7zezFkcYHlm2MdYwZUNJXf_YkWnY?usp=sharing}{\underline{interactive demo}} for using the model.